cybercodebear/cybercodebear.github.io/_posts/2020-03-07-beginner-linux-forensics.md

 <p>&nbsp;</p>
 ## Scenario
 <p>&nbsp;</p>
-You're SOC has left a USB with a sticky note on it.
+Your SOC has left a USB with a sticky note on it.

 > We have received a report of an IP owned by your company 192.168.32.128 has been communicating with malicious IP 192.168.32.129.
 <p>&nbsp;</p>